 The second installment covers everything about the Napoleonic wars.

 In its five main campaigns, the battles are represented very accurately.
-Sometimes they place the player in front of virtually impossible to defeat targets on their first attempt.
+Sometimes they put the player in front of virtually impossible to defeat targets on their first attempt.

 The game has 17 nations, each with special units.
-Artificial intelligence was sometimes criticized and other times praised, as was the extension of the map and the management of resources in such a complex territory.
+Artificial intelligence was sometimes criticized and sometimes praised, as was the extension of the map and the management of resources in such a complex territory.
 You should see it for yourself.

 The Lord of the Rings: The Battle for Middle-Earth II